MiczFlor/RPi-Jukebox-RFID/components/gpio_control/README.md

   * `pull_off`.
 Use this to deactivate internal pull-up/pulldown resistors.
 This is useful if your wiring includes your own (external) pull up / down resistors.
 * **edge**: Configures the events in which the GPIO library shall trigger the callback function.
 Valid settings:
   * `falling` (Default).
 Triggers if the GPIO voltage goes down.
   * `rising`.
-Trigegrs only if the GPIO voltage goes up.
+Triggers only if the GPIO voltage goes up.
   * `both`.
 Triggers in both cases.
 * **bouncetime**: This is a setting of the GPIO library to limit bouncing effects during button usage.
 Default is `500` ms.
 * **antibouncehack**: Despite the integrated bounce reduction of the GPIO library some users may notice false triggers of their buttons (e.g. unrequested / double actions when releasing the button).
-If you encounter such problems, try setting this setting to `True` to activate an additional countermeasure.
+If you encounter such problems, try setting this to `True` to activate an additional countermeasure.

 Note: If you prefer, you may also use `Type: SimpleButton` instead of `Type: Button` - this makes no difference.